No Friend But the Mountains: Publication in Iran

 The Persian translation of No Friend But the Mountains was published in early 2020 by Cheshmeh Publications in Tehran.
 In April 2020 also the audio version of the book (narrated by the actor Navid Mohammadzadeh) was released in Iran with the permission of Boochani.

 Film

 In February 2020 it was announced that the book would be adapted to a feature film.
-A joint production between Hoodlum Entertainment, Sweetshop & Green and Aurora Films, production is slated to commence mid-2021.
+A joint production between Hoodlum Entertainment, Sweetshop & Green, and Aurora Films, production was slated to commence mid-2021.
 It is planned to do most of the shooting in Australia.
 Writer and producer Ákos Armont and producer Antony Waddington put forward the idea of an adaptation.
 Boochani said the new film should incorporate some of his previous work, and that of his fellow asylum seekers, as a part of Australian history.